karinalata/karinalata/README.md

 ### Hi there!!! 👋
 My name is Karina Latasiewicz, I'm a Computer Science Student @ UIChicago and am currently learning C/C++.
+I also am an Intern at Packaging Corporations of America, I work on the network team, as well as ZScaler.
 I 💗 automation and hiking.